 - APPLICATION: Applications were due on Tuesday, June 29, 2021.
 USIP will not be able to provide status updates on submitted applications at any time.

 - REVIEW OF APPLICATIONS: Once a full application has been submitted, it undergoes a series of rigorous reviews.
 The final docket of recommended proposals is reviewed by USIP’s executive office and Board of Directors, which make the final decision on awards.
-All selected applicants will be notified by late 2021.
+All selected applicants will be notified by early spring 2022.
 Any inquiries regarding the online application system should be directed to Grants-Fellowships@usip.org.

 USIP expects to award up to three fellowships related to the thematic questions described above.
 Each fellowship is for an eight-month period at USIP in Washington, D.C., pending the reopening of its headquarters.
 Should further complications occur due to the COVID-19 pandemic, the fellowship will take place remotely.